-And I've been a skier for over 40 years.
+And I've been a skier for about 50 years.

-In that time, I’ve competed in freestyle and alpine, I’ve been an instructor, I joined the volunteer ski patrol, I’ve worked in ski resort hotels and managed ski lodges.
+In that time, I’ve skied all over the world.
+Competed in freestyle and alpine, I’ve been an instructor, I joined the ski patrol, I’ve worked in ski resort hotels and managed ski lodges.

 I started tinkering with snow related vehicles when (after watching a French news report on the ’Winterstick’ in 1983), I made my own ‘Winterstick’ and took it down to Perisher.
 They didn’t know what to make of it back then, and wouldn’t even let me up on the lifts, so backcountry trekking (okay, it was only walking up North-P) was the way to get it done.
 I still have that snowboard on my wall today.
 And it still looks good.
-It is a fully custom made board after all.
+It's a fully custom-made board after all.